ahmed-tasaly/WallMe-Wallpaper/README.md

 </span>
 </br>

-as now of development nothing much. however check the todo list to see the comming features
+as now of development only normal wallpaper app stuff. however check the todo list to see the comming features

 </br>